loyjoy/academy/basic/start/login/login.md

 </p>

-#### Option 1: Copy an existing Experience
+#### Option 1: Copy an existing Experience/Folder

 Imagine your colleagues have built an amazing chatbot experience which got your inspired to start your project.
 To benefit from their work, you can simply copy their experiences and work on your customizations and modifications with the copy.
-Click on the three dots of the chat experience you wish to copy and select "Copy Experience".
+Click on the three dots of the chat experience or a whole folder of experiences you wish to copy and select "Copy".

 <p align="center">
   <img src="copy_experience.png" alt="Copy an existing experience" title="Copy an existing experience" width="500"/>